Flag of Haiti: National flag

 The present design was first used by the Republic of Haiti under President Alexandre Pétion in 1806.
 It was most recently readopted on 25 February 2012 under Title I, Chapter I, Article 3 of the current Constitution of Haiti:L'emblême de la Nation Haïtienne est le Drapeau qui répond à la description suivante:

 The English translation adopted by the Embassy of Haiti in Washington, D.C., reads:The emblem of the Haitian Nation shall be a flag with the following description:

 Contrary to the constitutional mandate, the white field is rarely (if ever) rendered as a square.
 A rectangle with an 11:9 ratio has been adopted by the Haitian Ministry of Information and Coordination since 1987 or earlier.

-The flag of Haiti is one of seven national flags whose designs incorporate a depiction of the flag itself, the others being the flags of Bolivia, Costa Rica, the Dominican Republic, Ecuador, El Salvador, and Venezuela.
+The flag of Haiti is one of six national flags whose designs incorporate a depiction of the flag itself, the others being the flags of Bolivia, the Dominican Republic, Ecuador, El Salvador, and Venezuela.
+Notably, Costa Rica has a state flag which is authorized to be used by the government only, which uses the coat of arms of Costa Rica (which includes two ships each flying the flag of Costa Rica).
 The flag is one of four national flags of UN member states to feature a gun, the others being those of Mozambique, Guatemala, and Bolivia.